Rumania Montevideo: 2003–2007: Separate activities

-In May 2003, Mami Miyoshi appeared as a guest singer at Hills Pankojou at Keiko Utoku's event "Oldies Night" performing a cover of Gazebo's "I Like Chopin".
+In May 2003, Mami Miyoshi appeared as a guest singer at Hills Pan Kōjō at Keiko Utoku's event "Oldies Night" performing a cover of Gazebo's "I Like Chopin".
 Later, she composed the album track "Ikitakuwanai Bokura" for Japanese singer Azumi Uehara.
 She was active until 2006.

 Makoto Miyoshi continued writing songs for various Giza artists such as The Tambourines, Uura Saeka, Aiko Kitahara and U-ka Saegusa.
 He officially left Giza Studio in 2007.

 The alternative band Ramjet Pulley also unofficially disbanded and went into indefinite hiatus in autumn 2003.

 Makoshi quit public activity in January 2003 after releasing the final album of Ramjet Pulley.

 Mashima represented himself in production credits as both a former Rumania Montevideo and Ramjet Pulley member.
 He continued writing songs for various Giza artists such as Aiko Kitahara and U-ka Saegusa in dB as composer and arranger until 2007.

 In June 2003, Matsuda appeared at Hill Pankoujou's Thursday Live: Acoustic Night as a guest singer.
 In August, she released a cover of Yumi Arai's "Ame no Machi wo", which was arranged and produced by Tak Matsumoto, the song was included as a B-side of the cover of "Ihoujin" by Zard.
 After September 2003, she quit public activity.

 In 2006, Rina Aiuchi and Saegusa Yuuka covered "Still for your love", which appeared as a B-side to their single "100 Mono Tobira" with re-arrangement by Takeshi Hayama.

-2019: Band reunion and Osaka Live
+2019: Band reunion and cancelled live tour

 On 6 March 2019, Makoto Miyoshi launched an official Twitter account with the announcement of a return to band activities along with his sister Mami Miyoshi.
 Later Makototo announced that Mami would provide only vocals, not drums.
 On 7 March, Makoto shared on his YouTube channel a demo tape of the unreleased song "anytime" with Makoto as lead vocalist and Mami doing background vocals.
 The original upload of a demo tape is from 2011.
 On the same day it was announced on Twitter that Naoya Shimai from indie band Spaghetti Vabune! would support the group on drums.

 On 15 March, "Tom" was announced on Twitter as the new bass player to the band.

 On 1 April, a practice video of the song "Dare mo Shiranai Yoake" was uploaded on Makoto Miyoshi's Twitter account.
 The video footage shows two guitarists, one bassist, one drummer and vocalist Mami Miyoshi.

 On 8 July a new keyboard and backing vocals support member, "Cherry", and a guitar support member, "Rerere", were announced through Twitter.
 The new band consisted of former members, the Miyoshi siblings and four new support members.
 On 14 July, Mami Miyoshi launched a Twitter account.

 On 1 December the band performed live in the Ohsaka venue Hills Pankoujou.
 Former members of the sub-band Ramjet Pulley arrived as audience guests as well.